 - Leash can be used as a tether by attaching it to ca couch or chair leg.
 Tethers make it easier to manage family meal times, prevent mischief when children are playing or while watching a movie.
 Important: Be safe!
 Never leave a tether dog alone or unsupervised!

-- Longer leash is essential for teaching walking skills, rewarding good behavior, and creating the illusion of freedom on walks outside.
+- A Longer leash is essential for teaching walking skills, rewarding good behavior, and creating the illusion of freedom on walks outside.

 - Typically held at the 4-foot length on walks, a longer leash allows people to get a good two-handed grip on the leash without sacrificing length.

 - 6-foot leash is essential for performing the “Leash Step”, “My Walk”, and other Zen Dog Training games.
+We recommend this 6 foot leash.

 Food and (Larger) Water Bowl